ACM Policy on Authorship, Peer Review, Readership, and Conference Publication

-ACM recognizes that quality publishing is a team effort—not only must authors contribute, but so must editors, reviewers and professional staff.
-Together the ACM Council, the Publications Board, the Special Interest Groups, program chairs and committees, editors-in-chief and editorial boards aim to provide the framework that allows all constituencies to participate fairly and effectively.
-As part of this effort, ACM provides this document that summarizes the roles, rights and responsibilities of readers, authors, reviewers, and editors, program chairs and committees.
-Although this statement focuses on these four core groups, the importance of the professional staff is implicit throughout the document.
+ACM recognizes that quality publishing is a team effort—not only must authors contribute, but so must editors, reviewers, and professional staff.
+Together the ACM Council, the Publications Board, the Special Interest Groups, Conference program chairs and committees, editors-in-chief, and editorial boards aim to provide the framework that allows all constituencies to participate fairly and effectively.
+As part of this effort, ACM provides this document, which summarizes the roles, rights, and responsibilities of readers, authors, reviewers, editors, conference program chairs, and conference committees.
+Although this statement focuses on these six core groups, the importance of the professional staff is implicit throughout the document.

 The following are fundamental principles of the ACM publications program: